 Yes, Ohio employers can write and enforce executed non-compete agreements.
-However, the courts will ultimately decide whether individual agreements are written to give employers and employees reasonable rights and responsibilities, respectively.
+However, the courts will ultimately decide whether individual agreements are written to give employers and employees reasonable rights and responsibilities.

 As long as you keep time and geography limitations in mind, you should not run afoul of state rules governing non-compete clauses.

 Here are a few considerations:

 - These agreements also cannot be harmful to the public or pose undue hardships on individual employees.

 Reasonable Use and Exemptions

 In Ohio, reasonable use for non-compete includes a provision that employers should only include protections that safeguard their business interests.
 Considerations include whether the employee is the sole contact with specific customers and whether there is a limitation specified in the agreement for time or geographic location.

-Also, it matters where employees gained their knowledge and talent.
+Also, it matters where employees gain their knowledge and talent.
 If they learned their skills mainly from other employers, it’s more difficult for employers to defend their non-compete agreements.